Constantinople: 1261–1453: Palaiologan Era and the Fall of Constantinople

 The population decline also had a huge impact upon the Constantinople's defense capabilities.
 At the end of March 1453, emperor Constantine XI ordered a census of districts to record how many able-bodied men were in the city and whatever weapons each possessed for defense.
 George Sphrantzes, the faithful chancellor of the last emperor, recorded that "in spite of the great size of our city, our defenders amounted to 4,773 Greeks, as well as just 200 foreigners".
 In addition there were volunteers from outside, the "Genoese, Venetians and those who came secretly from Galata to help the defense", who numbered "hardly as many as three thousand", amounting to something under 8,000 men in total to defend a perimeter wall of twelve miles.

 Constantinople was conquered by the Ottoman Empire on 29 May 1453.
 Mehmed II intended to complete his father's mission and conquer Constantinople for the Ottomans.
 In 1452 he reached peace treaties with Hungary and Venice.
 He also began the construction of the Boğazkesen (later called the Rumelihisarı), a fortress at the narrowest point of the Bosphorus Strait, in order to restrict passage between the Black and Mediterranean seas.
 Mehmed then tasked the Hungarian gunsmith Urban with both arming Rumelihisarı and building a cannon powerful enough to bring down the walls of Constantinople.
 By March 1453 Urban's cannon had been transported from the Ottoman capital of Edirne to the outskirts of Constantinople.
 In April, having quickly seized Byzantine coastal settlements along the Black Sea and Sea of Marmara, Ottoman troops in Rumelia and Anatolia assembled outside the Byzantine capital.
 Their fleet moved from Gallipoli to nearby Diplokionion, and the sultan himself set out to meet his army.
 The Ottomans were commanded by 21-year-old Ottoman Sultan Mehmed II.
 The conquest of Constantinople followed a seven-week siege which had begun on 6 April 1453.
 The Empire fell on 29 May 1453.

 The number of people captured by the Ottomans after the fall of the city was around 33,000.
 The small number of people left in the city indicates that there could not have been many residents there.
 The primary concern of Mehmed II in the early years of his reign was the construction and settlement of the city.
 However, since an insufficient number of Muslims accepted his invitation, the settlement of 30 abandoned neighborhoods with the inhabitants of formerly conquered areas became necessary.

-Galata Tower, the Romanesque style tower was built as Christea Turris (Tower of Christ) in 1348 during an expansion of the Genoese colony in Constantinople.